Key Points

 Bringing these two ideas together, we might expect the impact of AI on the labour market to look something like Figure 1.
 In a first phase, there is excitement about AI and heavy investment in AI technology and infrastructure, but relatively modest impact on workers in other industries.
 As firms begin to automate existing work, certain jobs in the old economy start to be displaced — beginning with the roles comprising tasks most readily automated, but progressing to a broader set of occupations as innovation makes AI useful for a wider range of tasks and firms make the complementary investments needed to re-engineer their production processes.
 At this point, employment falls as the displacement effect dominates.
 Finally, new roles begin to emerge and partially or fully offset the lost jobs.

 The framework above describes the impact of AI on an economy as a whole.
-But economies are made up of firms, and the adjustment process at the firm level is messier than the aggregate picture suggests.
+But economies are made up of firms, and the adjustment process at the firm level is messier than suggested by the aggregate picture.

 Consider a particular industry — say, banking.
 AI may be used to replace humans in areas like customer service and compliance.
 The first steps could happen through experimentation with AI tools by existing staff in existing roles.
 Some firms may then re-engineer processes more ambitiously, creating new AI-specialist roles and reducing costs.
 If successful, they compete more effectively, win market share and may even expand their workforce.
 But it is equally possible that new entrants — built around AI from the start — emerge and rapidly take market share from incumbents, some of which then shrink or fail entirely.
 This is the logic of creative destruction: the aggregate displacement and reinstatement effects play out through a process of winners and losers at the firm level, not through a uniform adjustment across the industry.